But where’s the pearl?

 I went to the famous Buza Bar, on the outside of the walls, but my experience there was marred by two American girls at the next table discussing all the boys they’ve dated, are dating, or want to date.
 Frankly, after hearing about Buza and how great it is, I was underwhelmed.
 Rovinj did a similar thing much better.

 I visited the Jewish museum and synagogue.
 Dubrovnik has Europe’s second oldest synagogue (after Prague).
 Photos weren’t allowed.
 I chatted briefly with the woman at the desk about Jewish life in Dubrovnik.
-The street with the synagogue was a ghetto, but Jews were free to come and go, except at night, when the entire city was effectively locked down.
+The street with the synagogue was a ghetto.
+Jews were free to come and go, except at night, when the entire city was effectively locked down.
 She seemed to be defending this.
 I mentioned that I’d been to Sarajevo, where there was no ghetto, and she said she was from Sarajevo.
 It struck me as odd that she would excuse the city of Dubrovnik for confining its Jews into a single street.
-Today there are just a few dozen Jews in the town, and they only hold services during High Holy Days, when a rabbi from Zagreb comes to Dubrovnik.
+Today there are just a few dozen Jews in the town.
+They only hold services during High Holy Days, when a rabbi from Zagreb comes to Dubrovnik.
 She said it’s hard to get a minyan much of the time.

-I must go meet my tour guide who is taking me on a day trip to Montenegro.
+It’s time to go meet my tour guide who is taking me on a day trip to Montenegro.
 I didn’t get a chance to write about the charming Irish ladies, Anna and Mary, I had dinner with last night.

 Tomorrow I’ll do more Dubrovnik stuff and write more about it.